Outstanding Oatka Creek Fishing

 From Buffalo

-Take Interstate 90 East and get off at Exit 47 (Leroy).
-Head south on Route 19 (Lake Street Road) and then turn left onto 17 (Parmalee Road).
-Continue on 17 and then it becomes 245 (Oatka Trail Road).
-245 ends at the intersection of Route 36.
-Turn right and the DEC lot is on the left.
+To get to Oatka Creek from Interstate 90 East, take Exit 47 for Leroy.
+Head south on Route 19 (Lake Street Road) and then make a left turn onto Route 17 (Parmalee Road).
+Continue on Route 17 as it transforms into Route 245 (Oatka Trail Road).
+This road will lead you to the intersection with Route 36.
+Turn right onto Route 36, and the DEC parking lot will be on your left.

 Original Article By Michael Parzymieso